In vitro fertilisation: Judaism

-Within the Orthodox Jewish community the concept is debated as there is little precedent in traditional Jewish legal textual sources.
-Regarding laws of sexuality, religious challenges include masturbation (which may be regarded as "seed wasting"), laws related to sexual activity and menstruation (niddah) and the specific laws regarding intercourse.
+Within the Orthodox Jewish community, the concept is debated as there is little precedent in traditional Jewish legal texts.
+Regarding laws of sexuality, religious challenges include masturbation (which may be regarded as "seed wasting"), laws related to sexual activity and menstruation (niddah), and the specific laws regarding intercourse.
 An additional major issue is that of establishing paternity and lineage.
 For a baby conceived naturally, the father's identity is determined by a legal presumption (chazakah) of legitimacy: rov bi'ot achar ha'baal – a woman's sexual relations are assumed to be with her husband.
-Regarding an IVF child, this assumption does not exist and as such Rabbi Eliezer Waldenberg (among others) requires an outside supervisor to positively identify the father.
+Regarding an IVF child, this assumption does not exist, and as such, Rabbi Eliezer Waldenberg (among others) requires an outside supervisor to identify the father positively.
 Reform Judaism has generally approved IVF.

 Society and culture

 Many women of sub-Saharan Africa choose to foster their children to infertile women.
-IVF enables these infertile women to have their own children, which imposes new ideals to a culture in which fostering children is seen as both natural and culturally important.
-Many infertile women are able to earn more respect in their society by taking care of the children of other mothers, and this may be lost if they choose to use IVF instead.
+IVF enables these infertile women to have their own children, which imposes new ideals on a culture in which fostering children is seen as both natural and culturally important.
+Many infertile women can earn more respect in their society by taking care of the children of other mothers, and this may be lost if they choose to use IVF instead.
 As IVF is seen as unnatural, it may even hinder their societal position as opposed to making them equal with fertile women.
-It is also economically advantageous for infertile women to raise foster children as it gives these children greater ability to access resources that are important for their development and also aids the development of their society at large.
+It is also economically advantageous for infertile women to raise foster children, as it gives these children a greater ability to access resources that are important for their development and also aids the development of their society at large.
 If IVF becomes more popular without the birth rate decreasing, there could be more large family homes with fewer options to send their newborn children.
-This could result in an increase of orphaned children and/or a decrease in resources for the children of large families.
+This could increase the number of orphaned children and/or reduce resources for the children of large families.
 This would ultimately stifle the children's and the community's growth.

 In the US, the pineapple has emerged as a symbol of IVF users, possibly because some people thought, without scientific evidence, that eating pineapple might slightly increase the success rate for the procedure.

 Emotional involvement with children

 Studies have indicated that IVF mothers show greater emotional involvement with their child, and they enjoy motherhood more than mothers by natural conception.
-Similarly, studies have indicated that IVF fathers express more warmth and emotional involvement than fathers by adoption and natural conception and enjoy fatherhood more.
+Similarly, studies have indicated that IVF fathers express more warmth and emotional involvement than fathers by adoption and natural conception, and enjoy fatherhood more.
 Some IVF parents become overly involved with their children.